RUBRACA Film-coated tablet Ref.[7613] Active ingredients: Rucaparib

 Summary of the safety profile

-The overall safety profile of rucaparib is based on data from 937 patients in clinical trials in ovarian cancer treated with rucaparib monotherapy.
+The overall safety profile of rucaparib is based on data from 1 594 patients in clinical trials in ovarian cancer treated with rucaparib monotherapy.
+Patients were exposed to rucaparib for a median of 7.4 months.

-Adverse reactions occurring in ≥20% of patients receiving rucaparib were nausea, fatigue/asthenia, vomiting, anaemia, abdominal pain, dysgeusia, ALT elevations, AST elevations, decreased appetite, diarrhoea, thrombocytopenia and creatinine elevations.
+Adverse reactions occurring in ≥20% of patients receiving rucaparib were nausea, fatigue/asthenia, vomiting, anaemia, abdominal pain, dysgeusia, ALT elevations, AST elevations, decreased appetite, diarrhoea, neutropenia and thrombocytopenia.
 The majority of adverse reactions were mild to moderate (Grade 1 or 2).

-Adverse reactions that most commonly led to dose reduction or interruption were anaemia (20%), fatigue/asthenia (18%), nausea (16%), thrombocytopenia (15%), and AST/ALT elevations (10%).
-Adverse reactions leading to permanent discontinuation occurred in 10% of patients, with thrombocytopenia, nausea, anaemia, and fatigue/asthenia being the most frequent adverse reactions leading to permanent discontinuation.
+Adverse reactions that most commonly led to dose reduction or interruption were anaemia (23%), fatigue/asthenia (15%), nausea (14%), thrombocytopenia (14%), neutropenia (10%) and AST/ALT elevations (10%).
+Adverse reactions leading to permanent discontinuation occurred in 15% of patients; with the most frequently reported being thrombocytopenia, nausea, anaemia, and fatigue/asthenia.

 Tabulated list of adverse reactions